dsplay/interview-challenges/full-stack/instagram.md

 ## Back-end

+### Rules

+- You can use Javascript (preferably), PHP, Python or Java;
+- You must create an README file having the instructions to run the code;

+> The tips and examples will be in Javascript, but feel free to use your preferred language if it makes your more comfortable

+### Goals

+- Basic: Write a function/module to call the Instagram APIs correctly and get que response;
+- Extra 1: Expose your function/module as an HTTP server (ex: express.js app);
+- Extra 2: Make your code available on GitHub;
+- Extra 3: Make your application available on the web using any host (ex: Heroku);

+### Instructions

 The back-end will have to interact with [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) to retrieve the data from the token.

 You can decide if the back-end will have one or more endpoints.